A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 When combining these two commands, the MD simulation operates in the NVT ensemble, maintaining a constant number of atoms $N$, constant volume $V$, and a temperature $T$ that fluctuates around a target value.

+\begin{note} LAMMPS documentation suggests using damping constants for thermostats that are approximately 100 times the timestep value.
+In this case, a value of 500 is used, resulting in a relatively weak coupling to the thermostat. \end{note}

-To ensure that the equilibration time is sufficient, we will track the evolution of the number of atoms in the central - energetically unfavorable - region, referred to as \lmpcmd{mymes}, using the \lmpcmd{n\_center} variable:
+To ensure that the equilibration time is sufficient, we will track the evolution of the number of atoms in the central - energetically unfavorable - region, defined below under the name \lmpcmd{mymes}, using the \lmpcmd{n\_center} variable:

 A \lmpcmd{dump image} command was also added for system visualization.
+The other commands should also be familiar from previous tutorials.

 Finally, let us perform an equilibration of 50000 steps, using a timestep of $2\,\text{fs}$, corresponding to a total duration of $100\,\text{ps}$:

 Run the simulation with LAMMPS.
 The number of atoms in the central region, $n_\mathrm{center}$, reaches its equilibrium value after approximately $40\,\text{ps}$ (Fig.~\ref{fig:US-density-evolution}).
 A snapshot of the equilibrated system is shown in Fig.~\ref{fig:US-system-unbiased}.